Farama-Foundation/SuperSuit/README.md

 ## Included Functions

+`clip_reward(env, lower_bound=-1, upper_bound=1)` clips rewards to between lower_bound and upper_bound.
+This is a popular way of handling rewards with significant variance of magnitude, especially in Atari environments.

 `color_reduction(env, mode='full')` simplifies color information in graphical ((x,y,3) shaped) environments. `mode='full'` fully greyscales of the observation.
 This can be computationally intensive.
 Arguments of 'R', 'G' or 'B' just take the corresponding R, G or B color channel from observation.
 This is much faster and is generally sufficient.

-`resize(env, x_size, y_size, linear_interp=False)` Performs interpolation to up-size or down-size observation image using area interpolation by default.
-Linear interpolation is also available by setting `linear_interp=True` (it's faster and better for up-sizing).
-This wrapper is only available for 2D or 3D observations, and only makes sense of the observation is an image.

 `dtype(env, dtype)` recasts your observation as a certain dtype.
 Many graphical games return `uint8` observations, while neural networks generally want `float16` or `float32`.

 `flatten(env)` flattens observations into a 1D array.

+`frame_skip(env, num_frames, seed=None)` skips `num_frames` number of frames by reapplying old actions over and over.
+Observations skipped over are ignored.
+Like Gym Atari's frameskip parameter, `num_frames` can also be a tuple `(min_skip, max_skip)`, which indicates a range of possible skip lengths which are randomly chosen from.
+In multiplayer games, the number of actions to skip is tracked separately per agent, so agent order is non-deterministic when random frame_skip is selected.

 `frame_stack(env, num_frames=4)` stacks the most recent frames.
 For vector games observed via plain vectors (1D arrays), the output is just concatenated to a longer 1D array.
 2D or 3D arrays are stacked to be taller 3D arrays.
 At the start of the game, frames that don't yet exist are filled with 0s. `num_frames=1` is analogous to not using this function.

-`frame_skip(env, num_frames, seed=None)` skips `num_frames` number of frames by reapplying old actions over and over.
-Observations skipped over are ignored.
-Like Gym Atari's frameskip parameter, `num_frames` can also be a tuple `(min_skip, max_skip)`, which indicates a range of possible skip lengths which are randomly chosen from.
-In multiplayer games, the number of actions to skip is tracked separately per agent, so agent order is non-deterministic when random frame_skip is selected.

 `normalize_obs(env, env_min=0, env_max=1)` linearly scales observations to be 0 to 1, given known minimum and maximum observation values.
 Only works on Box observations with finite bounds.

 `reshape(env, shape)` reshapes observations into given shape.

-`clip_reward(env, lower_bound=-1, upper_bound=1)` clips rewards to between lower_bound and upper_bound.
-This is a popular way of handling rewards with significant variance of magnitude, especially in Atari environments.
+`resize(env, x_size, y_size, linear_interp=False)` Performs interpolation to up-size or down-size observation image using area interpolation by default.
+Linear interpolation is also available by setting `linear_interp=True` (it's faster and better for up-sizing).
+This wrapper is only available for 2D or 3D observations, and only makes sense of the observation is an image.

 ## Included Multi-Agent Only Functions

 `agent_indicator(env, type_only=False)` Adds an indicator of the agent ID to the observation, only supports discrete and 1D, 2D, and 3D box.
 For 1d spaces, the agent ID is added as a 1-hot vector.
 2d and 3d spaces are treated as images and the 1-hot vector is added as *n* additional channels to the image.
 This allows MADRL methods like parameter sharing to learn policies for heterogeneous agents since the policy can tell what agent it's acting on.
 Set the `type_only` parameter to parse the name of the agent as `<type>_<n>` and have the appended 1-hot vector only identify the type, rather than the specific agent name.
 This is useful for games where there are many agents in an environment but few types of agents.
-The algorithm was first introduced in *Cooperative Multi-Agent Control Using Deep Reinforcement Learning.*
+Agent indication for MDARL was first introduced in *Cooperative Multi-Agent Control Using Deep Reinforcement Learning.*

 `pad_action_space(env)` pads the action spaces of all agents to be be the same as the biggest, per the algorithm posed in *Parameter Sharing is Surprisingly Useful for Deep Reinforcement Learning*.
 This enables MARL methods that require homogeneous action spaces for all agents to work with environments with heterogeneous action spaces.
 Discrete actions inside the padded region will be set to zero, and Box actions will be cropped down to the original space.

 `pad_observations(env)` pads observations to be of the shape of the largest observation of any agent with 0s, per the algorithm posed in *Parameter Sharing is Surprisingly Useful for Deep Reinforcement Learning*.
 This enables MARL methods that require homogeneous observations from all agents to work in environments with heterogeneous observations.
 This currently supports Discrete and Box observation spaces.

-`clip_reward(env, lower_bound=-1, upper_bound=1)` clips rewards to between lower_bound and upper_bound.
-This is a popular way of handling rewards with significant variance of magnitude, especially in Atari environments.

 ## Environment Vectorization